TheTexta/obsidian-main/Psychology/Social Psychology/Group Behaviour.md

 * Social facilitation - The presence of a group affects you performance positively
 * Social inhibition - Group presence detrimental to your performance
-* Social loafing - The tendency for members of a group to exert less effort then alone
+* [[Social loafing]] - The tendency for members of a group to exert less effort then alone
-* De-individualisation - The [[Perception|perceived]] loss of personal responsibility in a social situation.
+* De-individuation - The [[Perception|perceived]] loss of personal responsibility in a social situation.

 ### Active